moleculerjs/educational-content/.github/ISSUE_TEMPLATE/writing-an-article.md

 ---
-name: Writing an article
+name: Suggest new topic
-about: A guide helping you to write a new article
+about: SUggest a new topic for an article or a tutorial
 title: ''
 labels: 'looking for an author'
 assignees: ''